The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Introduction

-The paper is structured as follow.
-In section~\ref{sec:hvp} we first review the main ingredients of the data-driven calculation of $\amhvp$, and then we illustrate the mechanism through which a shift in the luminosity determination can affect the KLOE result for $\shad$, and bring it to agree with BaBar.
-In section~\ref{sec:modelandresults} we present an explicit realisation of this mechanism based on an inelastic dark matter model, we describe the main phenomenological aspects of the model and we analyse various constraints.
-In section~\ref{sec:conclusions} we resume our main results and we draw the conclusions.
+The paper is structured as follows.
+In section~\ref{sec:hvp} we first review the main ingredients of the data-driven calculation of $\amhvp$, then we illustrate the mechanism through which a shift in the luminosity determination can affect the KLOE result for $\shad$, and finally we discuss the modification of $\shad$ from NP contributions to $e^+ e^-\to \mu^+ \mu^-\gamma$.
+In section~\ref{sec:modelandresults} we put forth an explicit realisation based on an inelastic dark matter model, we study quantitatively the different effects and we present all the details of the numerical analysis.
+Section~\ref{sec:constraints} is devoted to an analysis of the existing phenomenological constraints on our NP model.
+In Section~\ref{sec:allinall} we discuss the solution to the $a_\mu$-related anomalies, and finally in Section~\ref{sec:conclusions} we resume the main results and we draw the conclusions.